 Description: Raises attack power of arrows and bolts.

 This talisman increases the damage of arrows by 10% and can be considered essential for a bow build.
-A general boost to damage is very necessary for this build owing to the poor scaling.
-With the damage increase, all your skills and normal shots will benefit from it.
+A general damage boost is necessary for this build owing to the poor scaling.
+All your skills and normal shots will benefit with the damage increase.

 Located in a chest on the top of the siege tower directly above Impassable Greatbridge site of grace, in front of Redmane Castle in Caelid.